Academics > The Preparatory Program > Achievement Scale and Interpretation

 By the end of the course, the students will be able to:

-2. apply a process approach to writing by brainstorming, outlining, editing and revising
+2. apply a process approach to writing by preparing a simple outline, editing and revising.

-4. write a variety of level-appropriate grammatically and mechanically correct sentence types
+4. write level-appropriate grammatically and mechanically complete sentences.

 Speaking